Ayms/node-Tor/install/README.md

 	node /home/me/node-Tor-min.js /home/bridge/ -P 80

-The first argument is your directory
+The first argument is your directory.
 The second argument is the port used for WebSockets, 80 is recommended but you can put another value if it is already used.

 Test it: